Mighty Long Fall

 And here she was, dancing with Leviticus.

 Suddenly there were two warm and gentle hands on either side of her face, turning her gaze away from the vampires and toward a familiar pair of green eyes.
 Levi's eyes closed as he brought her face to his, the warm softness of his lips and the comfort of his scent making Madeline forget everything around her.
 Instinctively, she reached up and placed her palms lightly on his chest, but not to push him away.
-Years ago, he kissed her during the blue diamond job to show they were a genuine couple, but that had been nothing so honest as this.
-He kissed her so deeply and tenderly that it broke her heart when their lips parted.
+Years ago, he kissed her during the blue diamond job to show they were a genuine couple and more recently with the unexpected forcefulness of the umeshu, but that had been nothing so honest as this.
+This kiss was so sincere and tender that it broke her heart when their lips parted.

 "Well, that went well," Levi chuckled under his breath.

 Madeline semi-punched him in the chest out of annoyance more than anything.
-Whatever feelings she had felt coming off of him during their kiss were clearly fabricated by Levi to anger Scott.
-He was already back to playing his tricks.
+Whatever feelings she had felt coming off of him during their kiss must have been fabricated by Levi to anger Scott.

 "What was that for?"
 Levi responding, trying to make it look like his feelings were hurt.
 "You know he's an ass, can't be trusted, and he's stupid on top of that.
 I warned you about him from the get-go.
 You should be grateful you were able to get him back."

 Another flash from a cell phone wiped the playfulness out of Levi completely.
 His gaze sliced out into the crowd like a blade, cutting through bodies as he searched for the culprit.